Several years ago I wrote the post Is Your Executive Resume Still Partying Like It’s 1999?, and then updated it more recently.

 - Add 3-5 bullet points using storytelling to highlight hard-hitting achievements and/or metrics, focused around your top relevant keywords and phrases, with a brief description of how you achieved these things.

 - Create visual appeal with a graphic box or two to draw attention to important points.
+(It’s best NOT to use graphics or visuals in your ATS-friendly resume.
+They can keep your resume from making it through the ATS.)

 Also very important for the summary section – don’t indicate your age with statements like “25+ years’ experience at [type of work or area of expertise]“.